 You will learn how UVRM allows users to manage a Target's criticality and how it leverages Target Criticality in its risk scoring.

 In order to provide clients with contextual risk prioritization where the goal is to focus the VM team's work using risk as a primary factor we need to understand where vulnerabilities are located.
-Target criticality helps us determine this and provide contextual vuln instance scores.
+Target criticality is one way we can do this.

 In the near future we will expand our goals for contextual risk and start identifying how targets are related, allow clients to help provide business context for targets, and overall enable UVRM to understand the unique environmental factors found within each client network.